ResetSec/AmateursCTF-2024/Crypto/Example/README.md

 Keep it organized by putting the various phases of your solution under headings and sub-headings.

-[Mind your markdown](https://www.markdownguide.org/extended-syntax/) it dramatically improves the professionalism of your write up.
+[Mind your Markdown](https://www.markdownguide.org/extended-syntax/) It dramatically improves the professionalism of your write-up.

-VSCode extensions like Markdown All in One (MDAIO) can really help with writing a markdown document.
+VSCode extensions like Markdown All in One (MDAIO) can help write a markdown document.

 ### 2. Second Heading